mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 <!-- BGA need decision variables to be represented as binary chromosomes, where each gene is coded by `M_BITS`, and need to be decoded before evaluated by cost function `f`.
 A population, `N_POP`, is a group of chromosomes, each representing a potential solution to `f`. -->

-In order to use a binary genetic algorithm (BGA) for optimization, the decision variables must be represented as binary chromosomes.
+The decision variables must be represented as binary chromosomes.
 Each gene in the chromosome is coded using a certain number of bits (denoted as `M_BITS`) and must be decoded before it can be evaluated by the cost function (denoted as `f`).
 A population (denoted as `N_POP`) is a group of chromosomes, with each chromosome representing a potential solution to the optimization problem defined by the cost function `f`.
 The BGA works by searching through the population of chromosomes, selecting the fittest ones, and generating new solutions through crossover and mutation.

 #### <a name="2.1" class="anchor"></a> [Encoding](#2.1)

-The encoding equation is `B = (x - x_low) / [(x_high - x_low) / (2 ** m - 1)]` takes a number, `x`, range `[x_low, x_high]`, and precision `m`, and gives binary representation.
+The function for encoding a decimal number into a binary representation is as follows.

 ```python
 def encode(x, x_low, x_high, m):